jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide2.md

       ```

-> [!NOTE]
-> The jalapeno.py supports both SRv6 and SR-MPLS, however, we don't have SR-MPLS configured in our lab so we'll only be using the *`-e srv6`* encapsulation option.

 #### fix the writeup of this section

-*`jalapeno.py's`* network service modules are located in the lab_6 *`python/netservice/`* directory.
-When invoked `jalapeno.py` feeds the source and destination prefixes from the json file to the *`src_dst.py`* module, which calls the API and returns the prefixes' database ID info. `jalapeno.py` then runs the selected network service module (gp, ll, lu, or ds).
-The network service module queries and calculates an SRv6 uSID or SR label stack, which will satisfy the network service request.
-The netservice module then calls the *`add_route.py`* module to create the local SR or SRv6 route or policy.

-## Rome Network Services
 ### Get All Paths

 The Get All Paths Service will query the DB for all paths up to 6-hops in length between a pair of source and destination prefixes.